andreideusteanu2/sample_project/.ipynb_checkpoints/README-checkpoint.md

 - represented in notebook Simplify Matched Data
 - based on step 3 there is some duplicate information in the columns:
     - Address, Zip Code, Phone, Site Name, Country, Region, City, Domain
+- Country, Region, City, Domain were reduced to a single column using exact matching
+- Zip Code and Phone Number both rely on a Levenshtein distance calculation and matching.
+This is available in code in the file:matching.py, function: is_levenstein_matching
+- Zip Code was reduced to a single column as follows:
+    - calculate the Levenshtein distance between Zip Code from Facebook vs the one from Google
+    - if this distance is between the difference in length between the 2 strings +/-1 -> it's a match, otherwise they are different
+    - this interval tries to make sure that the edit difference is caused by an extra space characther or different casing, and not by difference in the actual characthers
+    - in case of a match -> only 1 zip code is retained.
+Otherwise both of them are retained separated by a / characther
+- Phone number was reduced to a single column as follows:
+    - Google Raw Phone offered the best format for human readability and interpretability.
+Therefore, if possible, this was the preffered one to keep
+    - calculate the Levenshtein distance between Phone Number from Google vs the one from Facebook and Website respectively.
+    - in case of a match -> Google Phone Number is kept
+    - otherwise:
+        - if there is a match between Website and Facebok Phone, keep the one from Website combined with the one from Google separated by a / characther
+        - if not, all 3 were kept separated by a / characther
+    - in case the Google Phone was not available:
+        - check if Facebook and Website Phone match -> if they do keep the one from Website; if not keep both separated by / characther
+        - if only the Facebook or Website Phone was available, keep the one that is available
+- Address was reduced to a single column as follows:
+    - Calculate the partial_ratio, token_sort_ratio and token_set_ratio using fuzzywuzzy library
+    - These 3 functions are based on the Levenshtein distance and ratio combining this with some string preprocessing.
+They are documented here -> https://www.datacamp.com/community/tutorials/fuzzy-string-python and here -> https://towardsdatascience.com/string-matching-with-fuzzywuzzy-e982c61f8a84
+    - This calculation is represented in code in file:matching.py, function:is_fuzzy_address_matching
+    - If the absolute difference between the Partial Ratio and the Token Sort Ratio was less than or equal to 5 or if the Token Set Ratio was higher than 85, then these addresses were considered to be a match.
+    - If the addresses matched, the longest string was kept.
+Otherwise both of them were kept separated by a / characther.

 # Critiques of the Approach and Improvement Points